 - Nerve pain

 - Difficulty with bladder or bowel function

-When you’re recovering from the accident, you may wonder about the treatment process for your spine injury.
-Let’s take a look at how current treatments for spinal cord injuries work.
+When you’re recovering from the accident, you may wonder about the treatment process for your back and neck injury.
+Let’s take a look at how current treatments for spine injuries work.

 Treating Spine Injuries

 Unfortunately, there are currently no known ways to reverse the damage associated with spinal cord injuries.
 Researchers are continually working on new treatments to promote the regeneration of nerve cells and improve the function of the nerves that remain after an injury.
 Current treatments focus on preventing further injury and improving quality of life.

 When the initial injury occurs, quick medical attention is critical to minimizing the effects of the trauma.
 When emergency responders reach a possible back injury victim, they will immobilize the spine as quickly and gently as possible using a rigid carrying board and neck collar.
 Once the patient has reached the emergency room, the healthcare providers will ensure the patient can breathe normally and will continue to immobilize the neck.

 After the patient is stable, a course of action can be decided.
 Some patients experience improvement if they’d administered a steroid medication, called Methylprednisolone, within eight hours of injury.
 In other cases, surgery may be necessary to remove fluid or tissue that’s pressing on the spinal cord, remove bone fragments or foreign objects, fuse broken bones, or place spinal braces.